ywen407/books-futures-explained/src/0_background_information.md

 ## Green threads

-Green threads use the same mechanism as an OS does by creating a thread for each task, setting up a stack, saving the CPU's state, and jumping from one task(thread) to another by doing a "context switch".
+Green threads use the same mechanism as an OS - creating a thread for each task, setting up a stack, saving the CPU's state, and jumping from one task(thread) to another by doing a "context switch".